Build worlds for a living: Careers in Game - Art

 She credits Centennial College with providing the skill set necessary to get the job, and for letting her see the company on a tour before she applied.
 “We did go on a tour here last year, and I think doing more of that is definitely helpful,” she says.
 “That way you get to meet the recruiters and see what the studio is like in a way you can't get from a website or through someone else's eyes.

-While the Game Art and Design program itself is rewarding, Helena stresses that you get what you’re willing to put into it.
+While the Game - Art program itself is rewarding, Helena stresses that you get what you’re willing to put into it.
 “Listen to your instructors, don't play games in the back of the room without paying attention,” she says.
 “The program is over in a flash - you’ll risk regretting not using your time better.”

 “Keep at it, work hard, take your time to learn the basics well, and spend time at home reading and watching tutorials, and play around with software,” she continues.
 “Study traditional art techniques and history, there's a reason these ideas are going strong after hundreds of years.”